-Reference Our meteor showers 2023 calendar will tell you everything you need to know about upcoming meteor showers, including where and when to see them.
+Reference Our meteor showers 2024 calendar tells you everything you need to know about upcoming meteor showers, including where and when to see them.

 Reference The Taurid meteor shower is composed of two streams known as the Southern Taurids and the Northern Taurids.
 We explore this impressive shower in more detail here.

 Reference The Perseid meteor shower will peak around Aug.12 and Aug.13.
 Our guide tells you how and where to look for them.